Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 20.33.35 UTC
+- WIB: Rabu, 17 September 2025 21.28.18 UTC
-- WITA: Rabu, 17 September 2025 21.33.35 UTC
+- WITA: Rabu, 17 September 2025 22.28.18 UTC
-- WIT: Rabu, 17 September 2025 22.33.35 UTC
+- WIT: Rabu, 17 September 2025 23.28.18 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology